aquasecurity/starboard/README.md

 # Introduction

+There are lots of security tools in the cloud native world, created by Aqua and by others, for identifying and informing users about security issues in Kubernetes workloads and infrastructure components.
+However powerful and useful they might be, they tend to sit alongside Kubernetes, with each new product requiring users to learn a separate set of commands and installation steps in order to operate them and find critical security information.

-Starboard integrates security tools into the Kubernetes environment, so that users can find and view the risks that relate to different resources in a Kubernetes-native way.
-Starboard provides [Custom Resource Definitions] and a [Go module] to work with a range of existing security scanners, as well as a [kubectl]-compatible command, the [Octant Plugin], and the [Lens Extension] that make security reports available through familiar Kubernetes tools.
+Starboard attempts to integrate heterogeneous security tools by incorporating their outputs into Kubernetes CRDs (Custom Resource Definitions) and from there, making scan results accessible through the Kubernetes API.
+This way users can find and view the risks that relate to different resources in what we call a Kubernetes-native way.

-<p align="center">
-<img src="docs/images/starboard-overview.png" alt="Starboard Overview"/>
-</p>

 Starboard provides:

-- Automated vulnerability scanning for Kubernetes applications.
+- Automated vulnerability scanning for Kubernetes workloads.
 - Automated configuration audits for Kubernetes resources with predefined rules or custom Open Policy Agent (OPA) policies.
 - Automated infrastructures scanning and compliance checks with CIS Benchmarks published by the Center for Internet Security (CIS).
 - Penetration test results for a Kubernetes cluster.
+- [Custom Resource Definitions] and a [Go module] to work with and integrate a range of security scanners.
+- The [Octant Plugin] and the [Lens Extension] that make security reports available through familiar Kubernetes interfaces.

+<p align="center">
+<img src="docs/images/starboard-overview.png" alt="Starboard Overview"/>
+</p>

-Starboard can be run in two different modes:
+Starboard can be used:

 - As a [Kubernetes operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new Pod is started or running CIS Benchmarks